organisciak/dissertation/document/3_typology.md

     are also given an option to fix the transcriptions.

--   *No.* Core crowdsourcing requires more technical overhead, but results in some of the most exciting examples of crowdsourcing.
+-   *No.* Core crowdsourcing requires more technical overhead, but results in some of the more interesting examples of crowdsourcing.
 *Old
     Weather* or *Transcribe Bentham* show how archives can engage with interested members of the public, while arguably providing a strong